aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2015/aspose-tasks-for-net-8-7-0-release-notes/_index.md

 will allow to cover a lot of scenarios of working with Microsoft Project Server and Aspose.Tasks library.
 Note, now it can work for default calendar only.
 Microsoft Project 2016 file format has been supported.
 Three bugs have been fixed.
 Please see the list of changes below.

-We have supported several important features in this release.
-Risk analysis tool based on Monte Carlo with pdf report has been implemented.
-We have implemented reading project data from Microsoft Project database.
-It will allow to cover a lot of scenarios of working with Microsoft Project Server and Aspose.Tasks library.
-Note, now it can work for default calendar only.
-Microsoft Project 2016 file format has been supported.
-Three bugs have been fixed.
-Please see the list of changes below.
 ## **All Changes**
-All Changes

-Issue Type

-Key

-Summary

-data reading from Microsoft Project DB

-risk analysis tool
-# **Public API and Backwards Incompatible Changes**
-The following public classes were added:

-Class name

-Description

-The following public fields were added to existing classes:

-Field Name

-Description

-The following public methods were added to existing classes:

 |**Issue Type** |**Key** |**Summary** |
 | :- | :- | :- |
 |New Feature |TASKS-34081 |Implement Project data reading from Microsoft Project DB |